 She usually sews a pocket on the blanket for any small thing the person might want to keep close, such as: prayer cards, tissues, a memento from their past or religious symbols.
 The other side of the blanket is a second piece of similar material in the color the person likes if there is a preference.

-I truly learned about prayer blankets from a very dear, older neighbor.
-She makes them for people who are in dangerous situations (one was for a soldier in Afghanistan); another was facing surgery, or another poor health, or in any anxiety causing environment.
-She has told me of people healing when they weren’t expected to.
-She told of a soldier in his tent with others were unharmed when a blast of some kind hit near where he was.
-Sometimes people ask for her to make them one; sometimes she feels led to make them.
-My neighbor made the prayer blanket below for me when my back was at its worst about a year ago.
+My neighbor also makes them for people who are in dangerous situations (one was for a soldier in Afghanistan); another was facing surgery, or another poor health, or in any anxiety causing environment.
+Ms. S told me of people healing when they weren’t expected to.
+She told of a soldier in his tent with others were unharmed when a huge blast of some kind hit beside his tent.
+Sometimes people ask for her to make them a prayer blanket; sometimes she feels led to make them.
+My neighbor made the prayer blanket below for me when my back was at its worst several years ago.